S Arts Culture

 Read MoreNunatsiavut Day message from President Lampe

-November 30, 2022 For Immediate Release Tomorrow, December 1, marks 17 years of the birth of Nunatsiavut and the establishment of self-government, and a time to celebrate the strength and determination of so many Labrador Inuit whose vision became reality on December 1, 2005 when the Labrador Inuit Land Claims Agreement came into effect.
-The […]
+December 1, 2023 On this, the 18th anniversary of the birth of Nunatsiavut and the establishment of self-government, I would like to extend my warmest greetings to all Beneficiaries of the Labrador Inuit Land Claims Agreement.
+This is a time to celebrate the strength and determination of so many Labrador Inuit whose vision became reality […]

 by ahnationtalk on